Best Monitor light bars 2026: 7 Compared (9 Sources)

 BenQ ScreenBar Halo 2 vs BenQ ScreenBar Pro

-Pick Halo 2 if: You want backlight wash behind the monitor, a wireless puck on the desk, and don't mind paying $60 more.
+Pick Halo 2 if: You want backlight wash behind the monitor in a dark room, a wireless puck on the desk, and don't mind paying $60 more.

 Quntis Monitor Light Bar PRO+ vs BenQ ScreenBar (original)

-Pick Quntis PRO+ if: You want a remote without reaching to the bar, brighter task lighting, and ~$40 savings.
+Pick Quntis PRO+ if: You want a remote without reaching to the bar, brighter and wider task lighting, a clamp that fits thicker bezels, and ~$39 savings.

-Pick BenQ ScreenBar if: You prefer BenQ build quality, want the ANSI 500-lux auto-dimming target, and don't need a remote.
+Pick BenQ ScreenBar if: You prefer BenQ build quality and the cited IEEE PAR 1789 flicker testing, want the ANSI 500-lux auto-dimming target, and your bezel is under 3 cm.

 Yeelight Monitor Light Bar vs Xiaomi Mi Computer Monitor Light Bar

-At ~$26 the Yeelight has become the budget-tier price floor; the Xiaomi at ~$68 is now ~2.6x more.
-Both deliver Ra95 CRI and 2700-6500K range.
-Yeelight relies on touch controls and stepless dimming with three presets; Xiaomi includes a 2.4 GHz wireless dial remote that Yeelight lacks. [src2, src7]
+At ~$25 the Yeelight is the budget-tier price floor; the Xiaomi at ~$68 is ~2.7x more.
+Both are 45 cm bars delivering Ra95 CRI over 2700–6500K with similar output (250 lm vs 270 lm).
+Yeelight relies on touch controls and stepless dimming with three presets and runs on USB-A; Xiaomi is USB-C and includes a 2.4 GHz wireless dial that Yeelight lacks — but Xiaomi has no controls on the bar, so the dial is a single point of failure.
+Fit differs too: Yeelight takes 0.3–1.4" bezels, Xiaomi 0.04–1.26". [src2, src7]

-Pick Yeelight if: Lowest price matters most, you're fine adjusting at the bar, and want full-metal build with RG0 blue-light certification.
+Pick Yeelight if: Lowest price matters most, you're fine adjusting at the bar, and you want a full-metal build with an RG0 blue-light rating for about a quarter of the money.

-Pick Xiaomi if: A wireless dial remote on the desk is worth ~$42 extra, and you want the magnetic rotation base for angle tweaks.
+Pick Xiaomi if: A wireless dial on the desk is worth ~$42 extra, you want USB-C, and you want the magnetic 40° rotation base for angle tweaks.

 BenQ ScreenBar Halo 2 vs Quntis RGB Pro+ (for RGB / gaming)

-Both offer RGB-ish ambient lighting behind the screen.
-Halo 2 (~$199) integrates a single tunable ambient backlight with the premium CRI>95 front light and motion sensor; Quntis RGB Pro+ (~$62) ships 15 dedicated gaming RGB modes in 4 colors with 240+ DIY combinations, but pairs them with Ra95 (no auto-dimming on this model). [src1, src2]
+Both offer ambient lighting behind the screen.
+Halo 2 (~$199) integrates a tri-zone tunable ambient backlight with the premium Rf>96 front light, USB-C power and a motion sensor; Quntis RGB Pro+ (~$62) ships 15 dedicated gaming RGB modes in 4 colours with 240+ DIY combinations on a 51 cm aluminium body, but pairs them with Ra95, USB-A power and no auto-dimming or motion sensing. [src1, src2]

 Pick Halo 2 if: Premium build, motion-sensor smart features, and color-critical task lighting matter more than RGB variety.